Olympics-Organisers scramble as weather disrupts penultimate day | Sports-Games

 Olympics-Organisers scramble as weather disrupts penultimate day

-Olympics and International Ski Federation (FIS) officials said they were keen to complete the event and expected the weather to be "a little better" especially in the earlier part of the day.
-A spokeswoman for the U.S ski team said that most of their squad and support staff were due to leave early on Sunday morning but that changes were being made to allow them to stay.
+Olympics and International Ski Federation (FIS) officials said they were keen to complete the event and expected the weather to be "a little better", especially in the earlier part of the day.
+A spokeswoman for the U.S ski team said that most of their squad and support staff had been due to leave early on Sunday but that changes were being made to allow them to stay.

 - Country: